“Good design should always be honest and inspiring”.

 A daring collection

 With the Dekton Industrial collection (2017), we reflected on the beauty of metals and cement in all their stages; it was a tribute to the incredibly beautiful imperfections of the processes of oxidation and degradation that certain materials undergo.
 Dekton’s unrivalled technology provided us with the necessary tools to explore and design.
-The result was a collection of four colors (Nilium, Radium, Trilium and Orix) that highlight the richness and depth of a natural, organic process.
+The result was a collection of four colours (Nilium, Radium, Trilium and Orix) that highlight the richness and depth of a natural, organic process.

 Ode to sustainability